NexinLabs/payload/README.md

 # Payload

-A powerful and modern API client built with Flutter.
-Payload allows you to test, organize, and manage your HTTP and WebSocket requests with ease.
+Just an API client with the feel of popular desktop API clients like Postman or Insomnia but for mobile devices.

 ## Features

 - **HTTP Client**: Support for GET, POST, PUT, DELETE, and more.
 - **WebSocket Support**: Real-time communication testing.
 - **Collections**: Organize your requests into logical groups.
-- **Environments**: Manage variables across different environments (Development, Staging, Production).
+- **Environments**: Supports collection specific environment with feature like cookie managed keys.
 - **History**: Keep track of your past requests.
-- **Modern UI**: Clean, dark-themed interface built with Google Fonts and Flutter Animate.
-- **JSON Viewer**: Integrated JSON viewer for easy response analysis.

 ## Getting Started

 ### Prerequisites

 - Flutter SDK (Stable channel)
-- Android Studio / VS Code with Flutter extension
+- Android Studio / VS Code with Flutter extension (optional but recommended)

+## Currently Supported Platforms(available builds)
+- [ x ] Android
+- [ ] Windows
+- [ ] Linux

-### Installation
+### Project Setup

 1. Clone the repository:
    ```bash